Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling

 \textbf{Parameterization and base distributions.} We adopt clean data prediction across all modalities instead of predicting noise or velocity targets, motivated by the manifold structure of data distribution~\citep{li2025back}.
 For fractional coordinates, we predict fractional coordinates $F_\theta$ and project them onto the torus $\mathbb{T}^{3\times N}$ via $\text{proj}(F)=F \pmod 1$.
 We use a uniform base distribution on $\mathbb{T}^{3\times N}$ for fractional coordinates.
 For lattice length and angles, we predict directly $L^{l}_{\theta}$ and $L^{a}_{\theta}$, using LogNormal priors for lengths to ensure positivity~\citep{miller2024flowmm} and uniform priors for angles.
 For atom types, we predict atom type logits $A_{\theta}$ with a mask-token point mass $\delta_M$ as base distribution.

 \textbf{Diffusion transformer.} For all-atom modeling of crystals, we adopt a Diffusion Transformer (DiT) backbone~\citep{peebles2023scalable} with modality-specific time conditioning and prediction heads tailored to the proposed multimodal flow.
-We embed all modalities with positional embeddings to obtain a token embedding as follows:
+This choice follows recent successes of transformer architectures in all-atom molecular and crystalline modeling~\citep{joshi2025all,frank2025sampling,morehead2026zatom}, providing a scalable backbone that uniformly handles heterogeneous modalities through attention.
+We embed all modalities and add a fixed sinusoidal positional embedding $\text{PosEmb}$~\citep{vaswani2017attention} indexed by the atom position in the proposed atom ordering (Section~\ref{sec:symmetry_aug}) to obtain a token embedding:

 where $\text{Lin}(\cdot)$ denotes modality-specific linear layer and lattice embeddings are broadcasted to all atom tokens.
 The joint conditioning vector for learnable layer normalization is a sum of modality-wise time embeddings